AlexRos10/To-Do-List/README.md

 # To-Do List

-Todo web using Flask (Python Framework for websites)
+To-do web using Flask (Python Framework for websites)